Katō Tomosaburō

 Marshal-Admiral Viscount Katō Tomosaburō (加藤 友三郎) was a career officer in the Imperial Japanese Navy, cabinet minister, and Prime Minister of Japan from 1922 to 1923.

-Biography
+Early life and education

 Born in Hiroshima, Aki Province (modern Hiroshima Prefecture) to a samurai family, Katō enrolled in the 7th class Imperial Japanese Naval Academy and graduated second out of a class of 30 cadets.
 He specialized in both naval artillery and in navigation.

 Naval career

 After his commissioning as lieutenant, Katō served on the corvette Tsukuba in 1887, followed by the cruiser Takachiho.
 During the First Sino-Japanese War, he served in a combat position as gunnery officer on the cruiser Yoshino.
 After the end of the war, he served in numerous staff positions before promotion to commander.
 He was executive officer on the battleship Yashima, and captain of the Tsukushi.
 He was promoted to rear admiral on 1 September 1904.

 During the Russo-Japanese War, Katō served as chief of staff to Admiral Tōgō Heihachirō on the battleship Mikasa, assisting in Japan's victory at the Battle of Tsushima.
 During this time, he suffered from a very weak stomach, and was vomiting as he issued orders throughout the battle, despite having taken large amounts of medication.

 Katō became Vice Minister of the Navy in 1906, and was promoted to vice admiral on 28 August 1908.
 In 1909, he was appointed commander of the Kure Naval District, and in 1913 became Commander in Chief of the Combined Fleet.

 Katō became Minister of the Navy in August 1915, days before his promotion to full admiral on 28 August 1915.
 He served in this post in the cabinets of Ōkuma Shigenobu, Terauchi Masatake, Hara Takashi, and Takahashi Korekiyo.
 Under Hara and Takahashi, Katō was Japan's chief commissioner plenipotentiary to the Washington Naval Conference, and worked with Ambassador Shidehara Kijurō in the negotiations that led to the Five-Power Treaty.